Storage ideas to reduce building footprints and organize files for improved productivity

 High-Density File Shelving

-High-density file shelving requires much less space than static rows of open file shelving because the aisles roll together, allowing employees to open only the aisle(s) necessary to access the information stored on the shelves.
+High-density file shelving requires much less space than static rows of open file shelving because the aisles roll together, allowing employees to open only the aisle(s) necessary to access the information (whether old files or new files) stored on the shelves, making for a more efficient file system.
 Two options are available to move the shelves.
-The most cost-effective method is a hand crank, also known as a mechanical-assist, which is available with a single spoke or three-spoke operator control handle configuration.
+The most cost-effective method is a hand crank, also known as a mechanical assist, which is available with a single-spoke or three-spoke operator control handle configuration.

 Mechanical-assist systems have safety devices that require an action on the part of the user before entering an aisle.
 This option works best where there are limited users that are familiar with high-density shelving systems.
 The second option and most popular is powered or push-button operations.
 This system is somewhat akin to power windows in an automobile.
 This system supports safety devices such as infrared beams to protect persons and prevent aisles from closing if an object is on the floor.
 Also, if the filing system has long rows of shelving, for example, shelves stretching twenty feet or more, the powered system is absolutely the best choice.